Ndeye Awa Diakhaté

-Ndeye Awa Diakhaté (born 2 January 1997) is a Senegalese footballer who plays as a forward for French Division 2 Féminine club Le Puy Foot 43 Auvergne and the Senegal women's national team.
+Ndeye Awa Diakhaté (born 2 January 1997) is a Senegalese footballer who plays as a forward for Seconde Ligue club Marseille and the Senegal women's national team.

 Club career

 Diakhaté has played for AFA Grand Yoff in Dakar, Senegal and for Le Puy in France.

 International career

 Diakhaté capped for Senegal at senior level during the 2022 Africa Women Cup of Nations qualification.